 Cognitive Aptitude Tests

 Cognitive aptitude tests measure general intelligence, which provides an indication of a candidate’s ability to think critically, solve problems, learn new skills, and digest and apply new information.
 If these sound like qualities you’d want to have in just about every job candidate, then it shouldn’t be too surprising that cognitive aptitude is one of the best ways to predict job performance.
-In fact, cognitive aptitude is significantly more predictive of future job performance than many of the traditional hiring criteria that most of us use today.
-For example, cognitive aptitude is twice as predictive as job interviews, three times as predictive as work experience, and four times as predictive as education level.
+In fact, cognitive aptitude is significantly more predictive of future job performance than many of the traditional hiring criteria, such as unstructured interviews, work experience, and education level.

 Cognitive aptitude (or cognitive ability) tests can be useful for nearly every job type and job level, making it one of the most effective types of pre-employment tests for learning more about candidate potential.
 Cognitive aptitude can even help you identify candidates who you may have overlooked based on their resume alone, but who demonstrate high potential in the long-term.
 And although they measure general intelligence, cognitive aptitude tests are not the same as an IQ test, because they often measure job-related qualities like attention to detail that are not typically a part of traditional IQ tests.